Vallejo, California

 Does Lily Garipova speak Russian for Vallejo transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Vallejo and the broader North Bay in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Vallejo and the broader North Bay in either English or Russian.
 Russian-language Vallejo page: lilygaripova.com/ru/vallejo-realtor/.

 What is the Mare Island redevelopment and how does it affect Vallejo home values?